BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 image:
 ---

 Because I put a lot of time into this site in the last few months, I figured I might as well share my experience so others can jump right in as well!
-You can view the source for this site on [https://github.com/BrianMitchL/BrianMitchL.github.io](https://github.com/BrianMitchL/BrianMitchL.github.io)
+You can view the source for this site on the [GitHub repository](https://github.com/BrianMitchL/BrianMitchL.github.io).

 ## Introduction